STjurny/SymbolEx/README.md

 symbolex SerialTransmitter.v
 ```

 Symbolex extracts symbols from each marked `localparam` block to separate file.
 Files are named by pattern `source_file.block_name.txt`.
-So for the previous example is created file with name `SerialTransmitter.State.txt`.
+So for previous two examples is created file with name `SerialTransmitter.State.txt`.
 You can specify output directory for extracted files as a second parameter.
 Option `--verbosity` can be used for listing processing details in several levels.
-For details run the SymbolEx without parameters.
+For syntax details run the SymbolEx without parameters.

 Files with exported symbols have simple text format.
 For details read the manual of GTKWave.
 SymbolEx always converts numbers to hexadecimal format.
 For previous example SymbolEx will generate file with the following content: